naldridge/naldridge/README.md

 ### Welcome!👋

 I'm Nick.
-I'm a developer currently studying in the DigitalCrafts Full-Stack Developer Bootcamp.
+I'm a Software Developer at Kerr Pumps/Flowvalve in Sulphur, OK.
 I'm originally from Houston, TX.
 However, I'm a nomad so you may see me out in the wild anywhere.
 My personal interests range from woodworking/carpentry to Star Wars to baseball (playing or watching) and so much more in-between.
 I welcome any opportunities for collaboration or notes on the projects in my repositories.

 Experience: </br>
 <img alt="JavaScript" title="JavaScript" src="./public/images/JavaScript_logo.svg" height="50">